paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 A prior section 1078a, Pub.
 L. 91–95, § 2, Oct.
 22, 1969, 83 Stat.
 141; Pub.
 L. 92–318, title I, § 134(a), June 23, 1972, 86 Stat.
 270; Pub.
 L. 93–269, § 5, Apr.
 18, 1974, 88 Stat.
 89; Pub.
 L. 94–328, § 2(c), June 30, 1976, 90 Stat.
 727; Pub.
 L. 94–482, title I, § 127(c)(1), Oct.
 12, 1976, 90 Stat.
 2142, related to special allowances for insured student loans, prior to repeal by Pub.
 L. 94–482, title I, § 127(c)(2), Oct.
 12, 1976, 90 Stat.
 2142.

 #### Amendments
+2025—Subsec. (b)(1)(D).
+Pub.
+L. 119–21, § 82001(c)(2)(A)(i), substituted “be subject to income-based repayment in accordance with subsection (m)” for “be subject to income contingent repayment in accordance with subsection (m)”.

+Subsec. (b)(9)(A)(v).
+Pub.
+L. 119–21, § 82001(g), struck out “who has a partial financial hardship” after “that enables a borrower”.

+Subsec. (m).
+Pub.
+L. 119–21, § 82001(c)(2)(A)(ii)(I), struck out “Income contingent and” before “income-based repayment” in heading.

+Subsec. (m)(1).
+Pub.
+L. 119–21, § 82001(c)(2)(A)(ii)(II), amended par.
+(1) generally.
+Prior to amendment, text read as follows: “The Secretary may require borrowers who have defaulted on loans made under this part that are assigned to the Secretary under subsection (c)(8) to repay those loans under an income contingent repayment plan or income-based repayment plan, the terms and conditions of which shall be established by the Secretary and the same as, or similar to, an income contingent repayment plan established for purposes of part D of this subchapter or an income-based repayment plan under [section 1098e of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1098e), as the case may be.”

+Subsec. (m)(2).
+Pub.
+L. 119–21, § 82001(c)(2)(A)(ii)(III), struck out “income contingent or” before “income-based” in heading.

 2020—Subsec. (a)(2)(B).
 Pub.
 L. 116–260, § 704(6), substituted “student aid index” for “expected family contribution”.

 Subsec. (a)(2)(E).
 Pub.
 L. 116–260, § 704(1), substituted “the student aid index” for “the expected family contribution”.